nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all persons using the `list` command.
 Multiple contacts in the list.
    1. Test case: execute `add n/Andy p/81234567 e/andy@example.com a/somewhere over the rainbow, Singapore 069420` followed by `undo`. <br>
       Expected: `Andy` is no longer in the contact list after `undo` is executed.
 Command that is undone is shown in the status message.
-   1. Test case: execute `blacklist 2`, `find b/true` and `undo` in this order.
+   1. Test case: execute `blacklist 2`, `find b/true` and `undo` in this order.<br>
       Expected: The second contact in the list is no longer blacklisted.
-Command that is undone is shown in the status message.
+Command that is undone (i.e. `blacklist 2`) is shown in the status message.

-1. Attempt to undo when there is no command to undo.<br>
+1. Attempt to undo when no changes are done to the contact list.<br>
+   1. Prerequisite: No commands have been executed before executing the following test cases.
    1. Test case: `undo`<br>
       Expected: An error stating there is nothing to undo is shown in the status message.
-   1. Test case: execute `light` and
+   1. Test case: execute `light` and `undo` in this order.<br>
+      Expected: Similar to previous.

+### Navigating through commands
+1. Navigating to previous commands.
+   1. Test case: Execute `light`, `edit 1 n/Name`, `find n/Name` in this order and press up arrow key three times. <br>
+      Expected: The commands above are shown in the command box in the reverse order, i.e. `find n/Name`, `edit 1 n/Name1` and finally `light`.
+1. Navigating to later commands.
+   1. Prerequisite: Retain the same setting as in Test case 1.i.
+   1. Test case: Press down arrow key.<br>
+      Expected: The command `edit 1 n/Name` is shown.
+   1. Test case: Press down arrow key again.<br>
+      Expected: The command `find n/Name` is shown.
+   1. Test case: Press down arrow key again.<br>
+      Expected: The command `find n/Name` is shown again since this is the last command executed.
+1. Attempt to navigate the commands when there are no commands executed.
+   1. Test case: Press up arrow key.<br>
+      Expected: Nothing is shown in the command box.
+   1. Test case: Press down arrow key.<br>
+      Expected: Similar to previous.
+1. Attempt to navigate later commands after executing a command.
+   1. Test case: Execute any command and press down arrow key.<br>
+      Expected: Nothing is shown in the command box.